Ignacio Comonfort: Oath to the Constitution

-On 17 March 1857, it was decreed that all civil servants had to publicly swear and sign and oath to the constitution.
-The Catholic Church decreed excommunication for anyone that took the oath, and subsequently many Catholics in the Mexican government lost their jobs for refusing the oath.
+On 17 March 1857, it was decreed that all civil servants had to publicly swear and sign an oath to the constitution.
+The Catholic Church decreed ex-communication for anyone that took the oath, and subsequently, many Catholics in the Mexican government lost their jobs for refusing the oath.

 The Franco-Mexican liberal paper Trait d'Union (Hyphen) proclaimed that war had been declared between church and state and featured stories on who had refused the oath, including judges and other federal civil servants.
-The press also noted many cases of minor and local officials also refusing the oath.
+The press noted many cases of minor and local officials also refusing the oath.
 Others retracted their oaths to be able to receive the sacraments during Lent, which had begun that year shortly after the decree requiring an oath.